cmoesgaard/curl/tests/unit/README.md

 # Unit tests

-The goal is to add tests for *all* functions in libcurl.
+The goal is to add tests for *all* functions in libcarl.
 If functions are too big and complicated, we should split them into smaller and testable ones.

 ## Build Unit Tests

 `./configure --enable-debug` is required for the unit tests to build.
-To enable unit tests, there will be a separate static libcurl built that will be used exclusively for linking unit test programs.
+To enable unit tests, there will be a separate static libcarl built that will be used exclusively for linking unit test programs.
 Just build everything as normal, and then you can run the unit test cases as well.